-Balancing between the roles of being a leader, developer, and an architect, Badia Daamash walks us through his work life and what a day at the office looks like for him and his team.
+Balancing the roles of being a leader, developer, and architect, Badia Daamash walks us through his work life and what a day at the office looks like for him and his team.
 He explains the nature of working in sprints and how engineers complement one another in the team while keeping up a consistent rate of momentum.
 We also gain insight into how he measures success considering the nature of his work environment as well as the world of software development outsourcing.
 Badia provides perspective about the tech industry and the factors involved in working at National Geographic.

 1. Can you walk me through the daily tasks involved in being a Tech Lead at National Geographic?

 I like to start the day by checking the status of the sprint, not just from a stand-up perspective, but honestly from a technical perspective.
 I check in to make sure we don’t have any technical blockers or dependencies still unsolved.
 Connecting with my Technical Product manager to align on the product and technology roadmap.
 Address stakeholders’ technical requests.

 2. How many developers are there in your team, and how do their roles each complement one another?

 I have three brilliant engineers on the team, two developers, and one QA engineer.
 Having the QA engineer embedded helps as we start adopting Behavior Driven Development.
 Being involved in early staging of the grooming of the story, to estimation helps start writing test while development is going in parallel.

 3. What are the methods you use to manage project communication while working on a designated project together?

 Leveraging Slack as our communication tool to create private channels and rooms related to the designated project.
 We have the PMs and POs all in the room so we can communicate progress and impediments in one place, and everyone gets the same update.
 If there is a solution decision to be made, we get on a Zoom call or grab a room with a whiteboard.

 4. How do you measure success when it comes to assessing the work of your team?